martinthomson/key-consistency/draft-wood-key-consistency.md

 An attacker that can cause a user to use an incorrect key will likely compromise the entire protocol, not just privacy.

 Reliant systems must also consider agility when trying to satisfy these requirements.
 A naive solution to ensuring consistent and correct keys is to only use a single, fixed key pair for the entirety of the system.
-Users can then embed this key into software or elsewhere as needed, without any additional mechanics or controls to ensure that other users have a different key.
-However, this solution clearly is not viable in practice.
-If the corresponding key is compromised, the system fails.
-Rotation must therefore be supported, and in doing so, users need some mechanism to ensure that newly rotated keys are consistent and correct.
+Dependent systems can embed a copy of a fixed key into software or configurations, without any additional mechanisms that ensure that all reliant systems have the same key.
+However, this option has catastrophic failure properties: if the corresponding key is compromised, the system fails completely.

-Operationally, servers rotating keys may likely need to accommodate distributed system state-synchronization issues without sacrificing availability.
-Some systems and protocols may choose to prioritize strong consistency over availability, but this document assumes that availability is preferred to total consistency.
+Such fixed-key systems might avoid - or recover from - such a catastrophic failure using updates to software or configuration.
+Observe however that rollout of new software or configuration can either lead to loss of availability or a temporary state where different keys are active.

+This document assumes that availability is preferred to perfect consistency.
+Even if a fixed key approach is chosen, the need for consistency and correctness remains.
+Relying on a fixed key only shifts the consistency and correctness requirements to the processes that manage software or configurations.

 # Consistency and Correctness at Key Acquisition